avigupta33/ID3_Induction/README.md

 testing set using the random library.
 The ID3 algorithm was then applied to the training set to generate a decision tree, which was displayed using the displayTree helper function.
 The accuracy of the tree was assessed on the testing set using testTree, another helper function.

+For testing purposes, several sample datasets are included.